sunsided/minikalman-rs/README.md

-# Kalman Filters in Rust
+# Kalman Filters for Embedded Targets (in Rust)

 This is the Rust port of my [kalman-clib](https://github.com/sunsided/kalman-clib/) library, a microcontroller targeted Kalman filter implementation.
 Uses [`micromath`](https://docs.rs/micromath) for square root calculations on `no_std`.

+This implementation uses statically allocated buffers for all matrix operations.
+Due to lack of `const` generics for array allocations in Rust, this crate also provides helper macros to create the required arrays.
+See [`examples/gravity.rs`](examples/gravity.rs) for a worked example.

 ## `no_std` vs `std`